HiDeoo/Haku/README.md

 - [tRPC](https://trpc.io) for end-to-end typesafe APIs.
 - [Cloudinary](https://cloudinary.com) for image uploads.
 - [EmailJS](https://www.emailjs.com) for sending authentication emails.
+- [Custom Apple Shortcut](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios) to quickly share content to the application inbox (should be replaced by the native [Web Share Target API](https://w3c.github.io/web-share-target) once supported on more devices).

 I am currently hosting a private instance of the application for my own use and don't plan to open it to the public at this time.